ansemjo/homepage/content/docs/security/net-disk-decryption.md

+---
+title: Network Disk Decryption
+weight: 20
+---

 # Network Disk Decryption

-Recently RedHat 7.4 introduced the possibility to bind your encrypted disks to a network presence.
+Red Hat 7.4 introduced the possibility to bind your encrypted disks to a network presence.
 It is called [Network-Bound Disk Encryption][NBDE] and uses the projects [tang](https://github.com/latchset/tang) and [clevis](https://github.com/latchset/clevis).